 Even when their respective actions may differ in a given moment, yet, they always remain one in that identifying inner character essence that is God, as mentioned earlier.
 And even those differing momentary actions, in all cases, merely point back to that same shared character essence.

-This reality clearly emerges from the conversation which Jesus had with Philip as part of his discourse on the coming Holy Spirit.
+This reality clearly emerges from the conversation which Jesus had with his disciple, Philip, as part of his discourse on the coming Holy Spirit.
 The Bible records this request of Philip to Jesus during the conversation: “Philip said to Him, ‘Lord, show us the Father, and it is sufficient for us.’”

 Jesus then said to him, “Have I been with you so long, and yet you have not known Me, Philip?
 He who has seen Me has seen the Father; so how can you say, 'Show us the Father?’”
 (Ref.
 John 14:7-11)